The Ultimate Guide to Customer Service Contracts

 Contract Management and Governance

-Let’s take a closer look at three key areas of outsourcing contract management and governance that should be priorities for every business:
+Let’s take a closer look at three key areas of BPO contract management and governance that should be priorities for every business:

 Establishing a Governance Structure for Effective Communication and Issue Resolution